Teamwork makes the dreamwork for Ferrari but Mercedes once again fall short

 “I was thinking we’d be two or three tenths off but we’ve been a second off.
 I was happy with my lap but they’re [Ferrari and Red Bull] in their own place.
 But we’re still there.”

-A factor that shouldn’t be overlooked, though, is Mercedes’ strong race-pace throughout 2022 and, with the help of a favourable launch at the start, who knows how Hamilton could affect the top of the leaderboard at a track he has won twice at in 2018 and 2019.
+A factor that shouldn’t be overlooked, though, is Mercedes’ strong race pace throughout 2022 and, with the help of a favourable launch at the start, who knows how Hamilton could affect the top of the leaderboard at a track he has won twice at, in 2018 and 2019.

 Yet Sunday’s main story in Le Castellet is set to surround strategy and tyre degradation over the course of the 53-lap race.
-Red Bull are superior with raw pace down the straights and with two cars in the fight up against the sole prancing horse of Leclerc, teamwork could actually work in Red Bull’s favour come the Grand Prix.
+Red Bull are superior with raw pace down the straights, and with two cars in the fight up against the sole prancing horse of Leclerc, teamwork could actually work in Red Bull’s favour come the Grand Prix.

-Despite a penalty rendering his performances irrelevant, Sainz was strong in qualifying, posting the quickest time in Q2 nearly a second faster than Verstappen as he took advantage of his new power unit.
-Kevin Magnussen, who will start in 20th alongside the Spaniard also as a result of an engine penalty, also reaped the rewards as he competed in Q3 too.
+Despite a penalty rendering his performances irrelevant, Sainz was strong in qualifying, posting the quickest time in Q2, nearly a second faster than Verstappen as he took advantage of his new power unit.
+Kevin Magnussen, who will start in 20th alongside the Spaniard, also as a result of an engine penalty, also reaped the rewards as he competed in Q3, too.
 A side-plot will be how far up the leaderboard the penalised duo can reach.

-Yet barring some chaotic incidents Sainz is unlikely to influence proceedings right at the front, with Leclerc striving to cut Verstappen’s 38-point Championship lead ahead of Budapest next week and build more momentum in his title quest.
+Yet barring some chaotic incidents, Sainz is unlikely to influence proceedings right at the front, with Leclerc striving to cut Verstappen’s 38-point championship lead ahead of Budapest next week and build more momentum in his title quest.

 Register for free to continue reading